An abstract structure determines the contextuality degree of observable-based Kochen-Specker proofs: Assignability

 \subsection{Contextuality degree of an assignable hypergram}

-By~\Cref{vecCnsQAprop} all assignable hypergrams admit a quantum assignment.
+By~\Cref{vecCnsQAprop} all assignable hypergrams admit a Pauli assignment.
 By~\Cref{mainResult} all these assignments have the same degree of contextuality.
 Putting everything together we propose the following notion of degree for any assignable hypergram.